studica/studica-docs/source/docs/Basic-Bot/OMS/step4.rst

 |

-- Using 6 x M3 SHCS screw the Orbital Motor Mount to the 240mm U-Channel.
+- Using 6 x M3 SHCS, screw the Orbital Motor Mount to the 240mm U-Channel.

 |pic1| |pic2|